WomensCodingCircle/CodingCirclePython/README.md

 ### Lesson 1: Variables, expressions, and statements
 Follows lesson 2 of UMich course.
 Introduces values, variables, operators, and statements. **Project** you create a milestone marker program.

+### Lesson 2: Conditional Execution
+Follows lesson 3 of UMich course.
+Introduces comparison and logical operators, if statements, and try except blocks. **Project** you create a program to suggest which car to buy.